 If this activity won't work for your setting, check out the in-class option Journey to the Future, which can also be done as a precursor.

-We spend about 1,152 hours every year at school – that’s the equivalent to nearly 15,000 hours by the time you graduate from high school!
+We spend about 1,152 hours every year at school – that’s nearly 15,000 hours by the time you graduate high school!

-For somewhere where we spend so much of our lives, it’s important that we learn (after all, that's why we're here), but we also feel happy and safe during all this time.
+Given we spend so much of our lives at school, it’s important that as well as learning, we also feel happy and safe.

-- What would help to make a school a happy and safe place for everyone?
+- What would help to make a school a positive place for everyone?

 - What things might get in the way of students, staff or whānau feeling safe and happy at school?

 Think about what school might have been like for your parents or grown-up whānau.

 - What things are similar?
 And what things have changed?